Enter your email below to learn 4 things you need to know before buying a eucalyptus!

-Training and Pruning
+Training and pruning

 Growing Method for a Feature, Single Stemmed, Specimen Tree

 Many Eucalyptus produce very stately specimen trees, making an excellent focal point.
 They add structure to the winter garden with interesting evergreen foliage, architectural habit and beautiful bark.

-- A specimen tree has a clear trunk for about the first two metres followed with a head of well-placed branches to form the canopy.
+A specimen tree has a clear trunk for about the first two metres followed with a head of well-placed branches to form the canopy.

 Rules of Pruning

-- As a rule, Eucalyptus do not require much in the way of pruning, but if you want to carry out a little shaping and tidying, the process is straight forward.
+As a rule, Eucalyptus do not require much in the way of pruning, but if you want to carry out a little shaping and tidying, the process is straight forward.
 You observe the same rules as with other trees:

 1. use sharp bypass-style secateurs, loppers and a sharp saw.

-- 2. prune to maintain or develop a strong leader.
+2. prune to maintain or develop a strong leader.

-- 3. avoid weak branch angles.
+3. avoid weak branch angles.

 6. always make a clean slanting cut without damaging the surrounding bark, preferably facing south, so it drys and heals quickly.

 8. many Eucalyptus have thin bark, so sharp implements are important to avoid tearing and ripping.

 Being a little hairy around the trunk is OK.

 For the first two to three growing seasons, leave on the side branches emanating from the trunk.
 They are photosynthesising, feeding and building up the strength of the tissues and their premature removal will weaken the trunk.
 They also help to prevent the tree becoming top heavy, which can lead to wind-throw.

 The faster growing species tend to shed their branches very quickly and require little pruning.

 A little and often is best when young

 It is best to keep an eye on your young tree for a few years, shaping it and controlling its growth a little and often rather than leave it to mature and be forced into lopping off large limbs.

-- As long as you stick to the basic rules of pruning (see above), a healthy Eucalyptus can be seriously pruned every three years or so, to keep it under control.
-Select from the shoots that sprout as re-growth and keep the best well placed ones to continue the tree canopy, thinning out and removing the rest.
+Specimen Trees: as long as you stick to the basic rules of pruning (see paragraph 1 above), a healthy specimen, standard Eucalyptus can be seriously pruned every three years or so, to keep it under control.
+Select from the shoots that sprout as re-growth and keep the best, well-placed ones to continue the tree canopy, thinning out and removing the rest.
 This can continue indefinitely for the life of the tree and means you can enjoy a well managed otherwise large species, in a controlled situation.

 Unfortunately, if you have inherited a large tree, which is in need of remedial surgery, you will not have much choice other than to call in the arboriculturist (tree surgeon) to give it a serious prune.
 However, this can lead to the ingress of disease and shorten the life of the tree.
 Large cuts (anything over 1 cm diameter) should be treated with a pruning compound to protect against infections.
 I have seen very large Eucalyptus that have been heavily pruned, re-sprout vigorously.
 They do look butchered initially, but given a few years growth, they do attain a degree of elegance, but not what they were.
 Far better to select the right species and prune from the beginning (as you would a Apple or Pear tree)

 Time of year